EdDataScienceEES/tutorial-Stead-James/index.md

 </details>

-well done, as you can see the same thing happens as with slice_max returning any identical values to so we end up with 1093
+well done, as you can see the same thing happens as with slice_max returning any identical values as well so we end up with 1093

 ![image](https://github.com/user-attachments/assets/371c6ab6-059c-4b2f-bd12-ed62ced413a8)

 Using slice_max is not always ideal.
 For example, if we were looking for the highest number in the domin column, slice_max will incorrectly select all examples of "9" instead of "10."
-This happens because "9" is not written as "09," so it's treated as greater than "10" due to lexicographical ordering.
+This happens because "9" is not written as "09," so it's treated as greater than "10".
 Similarly, if there were numbers like "90" in the dataset, they could also be incorrectly treated as equal to "9."
-Using a filter in this instance would make the code's intent clearer and ensure the correct values are selected, and there are only 10 available values so choosing a value to filter by is easier.
+Using a filter in this instance would make the code's intent clearer and ensure the correct values are selected, and as there are only 10 available values choosing a value to filter by is easier.

 ### Slice_sample

-finally I'll mention slice_sample
+Finally I'll mention slice_sample

-this neat function allows you to take a random sample of the dataset
+this neat function allows you to take a random sample of the dataset.

     slice_sample <- tidy_data %>%
       slice_sample(n = 1000)